-Built more than 2,000 years in Fanz Live the past, the Tower of the Winds is said to be the arena’s first climate station.
-Used by traders to tell the wind and time – even in darkness – the station continues to be standing on a slope on Athens’ historical Acropolis hill and has been restored and re-opened to the public for the first time in nearly 2 hundred years.
+Built over 2,000 years in Fanz Live, the Tower of the Winds is said to be the arena’s first climate station.
+Used by traders to tell the wind and time – even in darkness – the station continues to be standing on a slope on Athens’ historical Acropolis hill and has been restored and re-opened to the public for the first time in nearly two hundred years.

 Related Articles :